 View, print, and download the School and Teacher Programs Brochure.

-The Museum’s 2011–12 school programs are sponsored by the Terri and Verne Holoubek Family Foundation.
+The Museum’s 2013–14 school programs are sponsored by the Terri and Verne Holoubek Family Foundation.
 As part of this sponsorship, each school that participates in a school group tour during the academic year will receive one Museum Family Pass per student who visits the Museum.
-Each Family Pass provides free admission to the Museum for two adults and up to four children younger than 18 years old.
+Each Family Pass provides free admission to the Museum for two adults and up to four children 17 and younger.

 In this overview of the Museum Collection, students acquire basic art vocabulary and critical-looking skills while exploring the making and meaning of art from different cultures.